Timothy C. Hain, MD • Page last modified: February 7, 2021

 In Staab et al (2017), it is stated that "Individuals who respond to the precipitating event with a high level of anxiety and body vigilance appear likely to progress to PPPD".
 Thus these words -- "anxiety" and "body vigilance" are often used when discussing PPPD.
 Hufner and Sperner-Unterweger (2019) commented that "Persistent-postural perceptual dizziness (PPPD)-Yes, it is a psychosomatic condition!"

-There are several other wastebasket syndromes, having a different symptom inventories.
+There are several other dizzy wastebasket syndromes, each having a different symptom inventory.
 The most popular of these is vestibular migraine.
 Another is called "non-motion triggered mal de debarquement".

 Bittar et al (2015) felt that patients with PPPD could also have migraine, meaning that it is not an "either or".
 In particular, they stated "Persistent postural-perceptual dizziness affects more women than men, with a high associated prevalence of metabolic disorders and migraine."
 They furthermore found "The most prevalent comorbidities were hypercholesterolemia (31%), migraine headaches (26%), carbohydrate metabolism disorders (22%) and cervical syndrome (21%).